adinagit/tiktok-research-api-python/README.md

 ### Things to note
 * If a query fails for some reason, the script will keep running.
 * The API rate limit is 1000 user requests/day, so the script will stop running after 1000 queries even if the input list has >1000 usernames.
+In that case, it will print the username where the search left off.
 If the input list has <=1000 usernames, the script will stop running after querying the full list.

 ### Example
 Here's what it would look like to search for users stored in `user-list.txt` and save it to `/tiktok-data/users.json`: